DyroZang/VoiceDrivingGameHackathon/README.md

 # VoiceDrivingGameHackathon

-Driving game where you control the car with your voice using Radisys API/api
+Driving game where you control the car with your voice using Radisys API

 # Docs